Judiciary of Ukraine

 The judicial system of Ukraine is outlined in the 1996 Constitution of Ukraine.
-Before this there was no notion of judicial review nor any Supreme court since 1991's Ukrainian independence when it started being slowly restructured.
+Before this, there was no notion of judicial review nor any Supreme court since 1991's Ukrainian independence when it started being slowly restructured.

-Although judicial independence exists in principle, in practice there is little separation of juridical and political powers.
-Judges are subjected to pressure by political and business interests.
+Although judicial independence exists in principle, there is little separation of juridical and political powers in practice.
+Judges are subjected to pressure from political and business interests.
 Ukraine's court system is widely regarded as corrupt.

 Although there are still problems with the performance of the system, it is considered to have been much improved since the last judicial reform introduced in 2016.
-The Supreme Court is regarded as being an independent and impartial body, and has on several occasions ruled against the Ukrainian government.
+The Supreme Court is regarded as being an independent and impartial body.
+It has on several occasions ruled against the Ukrainian government.

 Since 2014, Ukraine has allowed videotaping of court sessions without obtaining the specific permission of the judge, within the limitations established by law.
-In 2015 the Open Court Project launched with the aim of videotaping court proceedings in civil, commercial, administrative cases.
+In 2015 the Open Court Project was launched to videotape civil, commercial, and administrative court proceedings.
 The Open Court Project has videotaped over 7000 court cases in courts at different levels.
 The videos are stored, indexed and published in the public domain.
 In 2017 NGO Open Ukraine has launched the VR Court Project aimed at videotaping court sessions with 3D 360 degree portable video cameras to create VR video records of court sessions.

 Courts

 Ukrainian courts enjoy legal, financial and constitutional freedom guaranteed by measures adopted in Ukrainian law in 2010.

 The judicial system of Ukraine consists of three levels of courts of general jurisdiction.

 Prior to the judicial reform introduced in 2016 the system consists of four levels.
 The Cassation Court of Ukraine existed until 2003.
-Those courts were recognized as unconstitutional by the Constitution Court of Ukraine.
+Those courts were recognized as unconstitutional by the Constitutional Court of Ukraine.